 Which services are not covered by the CDCP?

 Coverage under the CDCP is limited to basic services that protect and preserve natural teeth so people can benefit from teeth that function properly.
-Many people have missing teeth or teeth that are failing and need removing.
+Many people have missing teeth or teeth that are failing and need to be removed.
 When this is the case, the CDCP includes the provision of removable dentures, allowing people to eat and talk effectively.

 The plan is not designed to improve the overall appearance of teeth or provide purely aesthetic benefits.
 It also excludes more complex treatments.
 Treatments not considered/ for coverage under the CDCP include those listed below.